Jalalhejazi/superplay/README.md

 movie title, and click to play :)

 As an added convenience, save this page to your phone's home screen and run it like a native application.
-On the iPhone, click the share button within the browser, then "Add to Home Screen".
+On the iPhone or any mobile device click the share button within the browser, then "Add to Home Screen".

 If it's running as a background job, you may want to redirect the output: